 Do I need travel insurance for my trip to Indonesia?

+It’s always a good idea to have travel insurance when heading overseas.
 If something goes wrong on your trip, it may leave you with hefty out-of-pocket expenses.
 Things like unforeseen medical events, lost belongings, cancellations and delays can happen to anybody, and they’re often out of your control.